mikudehuane/FedLaAvg/README.md

 ![Algorithm Overview](figure/overview.png)

 ## Usage
-- Please download [initialize.sh](initialize.sh) into an empty directory, and run it via the following command to initialize the project
+- Please type the following commands in your shell to initialize the project and download necessary data.
-    (type the commands in your shell rather than copy to a shell script please).
 ```shell script
 # clone project
 mkdir FedLaAvg